-In our opinion, Syndicate 2988's syndicate underwriting year financial statements for the 2018 year of account for the three years ended 31 December 2020 (the "underwriting year financial statements"):
+In our opinion, Syndicate 2988's syndicate underwriting year financial statements for the 2019 year of account for the 36 months ended 31 December 2021 (the "underwriting year financial statements"):

-- give a true and fair view of the state of the syndicate's affairs as at 31 December 2020 and of its loss for the 2018 closed year of account; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).
+- give a true and fair view of the state of the syndicate's affairs as at 31 December 2021 and of its loss and cash flows for the 2019 closed year of account; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law); - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).

-We have audited the underwriting year financial statements included within the 2018 underwriting year accounts which comprise: the statement of financial position for the 2018 closed year of account as at 31 December 2020, the income statement, the statement of comprehensive income and the statement of cash flows for the three years then ended, and the notes to the syndicate annual accounts, which include a description of the significant accounting policies and other explanatory information.
+We have audited the underwriting year financial statements included within the 2019 Underwriting Year Accounts (the "Underwriting Year Accounts"), which comprise: the Statement of Financial Position as at 31 December 2021; the Income Statement, the Statement of Comprehensive Income, and the Statement of Cash Flows, for the 36 months then ended; and the notes to the underwriting year financial statements, which include a description of the significant accounting policies.